Northeast Maglev

 Northeast Maglev is a proposed maglev train system in the Northeastern United States.
-A private U.S. company, The Northeast Maglev, LLC, was established to promote the idea, and ultimately build the line, using the SCMaglev superconducting maglev system developed by the Central Japan Railway Company to provide 15-minute service between Baltimore and Washington, D.C., with an intermediate stop at BWI Airport, and ultimately connect major Northeast metropolitan hubs and airports with a goal of one-hour service from Washington, D.C., to New York City.
+A private U.S. company, The Northeast Maglev, LLC, was established to promote the idea, and ultimately build the line, using the SCMaglev superconducting maglev system developed by the Central Japan Railway Company (JR Central) to provide 70-minute service between New York City and Washington, D.C., with intermediate stops at Baltimore-Washington International (BWI) Airport and Baltimore, and ultimately connecting major metropolitan hubs and airports across the Northeast.

 On August 1, 2025, the Trump administration halted its review of the project, placing it on indefinite hold and possibly killing it.

 History

 In 2003, the Federal Railroad Administration (FRA) and the Maryland Transit Administration (MTA) prepared a Draft Environmental Impact Study (DEIS) on a proposal to build a maglev project linking downtown Baltimore to BWI Marshall Airport and Union Station in Washington, D.C.
 The project would have used Transrapid, a German maglev technology.
 An Environmental Impact Statement was prepared, but Maryland suspended the project and a final EIS was never issued.

 The Northeast Maglev, LLC, was founded on March 25, 2010, to promote a revived effort to bring a maglev train to the Northeast Corridor.
 Baltimore-Washington Rapid Rail, LLC, was founded in October 2011 and is the developer of the Northeast Maglev's first leg from Washington, D.C., to Baltimore.

 In March 2015, the FRA issued notice of available funding under the Maglev Deployment Program (MDP).
 In April 2015, acting on behalf of Baltimore–Washington Rapid Rail (BWRR), the Maryland Department of Transportation (MDOT) submitted an application to FRA for the funds to perform preliminary engineering (PE) and National Environmental Policy Act (NEPA) work related to BWRR's SCMAGLEV proposal.

 In 2015, the Maryland Public Service Commission (PSC) approved BWRR's application to acquire a passenger railroad franchise abandoned in 1935 by the Washington, Baltimore and Annapolis Electric Railroad Company.
 The Maryland PSC found that "the construction and operation of the SCMAGLEV between Washington, DC and Baltimore will result in substantial economic and social benefits to the State (of Maryland) and Baltimore and be consistent with the State's environmental laws and policies enacted or adopted to reduce harmful emissions for cleaner air and address the causes of climate change," and that awarding a franchise to facilitate in development of the SCMAGLEV was "in the public convenience and necessity."

-In 2016, the FRA awarded $27.8 million to MDOT to prepare preliminary engineering and NEPA analysis for an SCMAGLEV train between Baltimore, MD, and Washington, DC, with an intermediate stop at Baltimore-Washington International (BWI) Airport.
+In 2016, the FRA awarded $27.8 million to MDOT to prepare preliminary engineering and NEPA analysis for an SCMAGLEV train between Baltimore, MD, and Washington, DC, with an intermediate stop at BWI Airport.